 The trail to summit San Mateo is very rocky.
 There is no real defined trail so you’ll just have to use your best judgment over which rocks seem the stablest and best to hop up along the trail.
 The guides typically know the best routes.
 Some parts of the ascent require you to hold on to a rope and climb nearly vertically, although it wasn’t anything too sketchy going up.
 We’ll talk about going down later.

 You start at an altitude of around 4,750 meters above sea level.
 Depending on your acclimatization levels, this could be an extremely difficult stretch.
 If you aren’t properly acclimatized, the whole day can be rough.
 I had no acclimatization problems breathing wise but I could definitely feel the absolute burn in my calves and quads right away.
 I had been hiking for months and breezed through the Santa Cruz trek beforehand but this part killed me.
-I feel like part of it might have been wearing different boots for the first time that felt awkward.
+Part of it might have been wearing different boots for the first time that felt awkward.
 Whatever it was, it was tough.

 Step 2: Crampons On